python-poetry/poetry/docs/managing-dependencies.md

 poetry install --only docs
 ```

+{{% warning %}}

+Groups provided to `--with`, `--without`, and `--only` should at least be declared in `pyproject.toml`.
+Poetry will display a **Warning** if a group that is not declared is used, letting the user know of a
+potential mistake.

+{{% /warning %}}

 {{% note %}}
 If you only want to install the project's runtime dependencies, you can do so with the
 `--only main` notation:

 ```bash